QuentMe/Log-O-/README.md

 ## Starting the application

-To start the application, you only need to run the following command:
+To start the application, you only need to run the following command when you're in the root of the project:

 ```bash
 python3 main.py